-This means that patients with LPLD or one of the related conditions who go on to have children will pass down the carrier status to their children.
+This means that patients with LPLD/FCS who go on to have children will pass down the carrier status to their children.
 Depending on their partners – whether they are carriers, patients or have no faulty gene – their children will have a varying risk of having the condition or being carriers themselves.

 This can be illustrated using A and Z, A being the faulty gene and Z being the functional gene.

 Patients have two faulty genes AA.
 Carriers have one faulty, one functional AZ.
 LPLD-free people have two functional genes ZZ.

 For a patient who has a child with someone with no LPLD/FCS status their child will be a carrier having one faulty gene from their LPLD/FCS parent and one functional gene from their non-LPLD/FCS parent.
 All options mean the child is a carrier.
 (So AA plus ZZ leads to AZ, AZ, AZ, AZ).